coupergateway/couper/docs/REFERENCE.md

 | :-------------------- | :-------------------------------------------------------------------------------------------------- | :------------------------------------------------- |
 | `set_response_status` | [Endpoint Block](#endpoint-block), [Backend Block](#backend-block), [Error Handler](ERRORS.md#error_handler-specification) | HTTP status code to be set to the client response. |

-If the HTTP status code ist set to `204`, the reponse body and the HTTP header field `Content-Length` is removed from the client response, and a warning is logged.
+If the HTTP status code ist set to `204`, the response body and the HTTP header field `Content-Length` is removed from the client response, and a warning is logged.

 ## Parameters